teckel12/LuaTelemetry/README.md

 ## Features

-* FrSky SmartPort(S.Port), D-series, and F.Port telemetry on Taranis QX7, X-Lite, X9D, X9D+ and X9E transmitters
+* Works with all FrSky telemetry receivers (X-series and D-series) and all FrSky Taranis transmitters
 * Launch/pilot-based model orientation and location indicators (great for lost orientation/losing sight of your model)
 * Compass-based direction indicator (with compass on multirotor or fixed-wing with GPS)
 * Bar gauges for Fuel (% battery mAh capacity remaining), Battery voltage, RSSI strength, Transmitter battery, Variometer (and Altitude for X9D, X9D+ and X9E transmitters)